mllamazares/personal_site/_posts/2024-10-14-making-owasp-asvs-actually-usable.md

   5. **Implementation complexity**.
 Not all controls are equal.
 Checking password length is trivial; comparing it against a breached passwords list is a bigger lift.
 Labeling like "hours", "days" or "weeks" is enough.
   6. **Verification complexity**.
 Same deal.

 It's perfect?
-No. But it's better than trying to apply them as-is [^1].
+No. But it's better than trying to apply them raw [^1].

 ### folding it to the context